-3. Commercial General Liability Insurance equivalent to, as a minimum, Insurance Services Office form CG 00 01 04 13 or current equivalent.
+3. Commercial General Liability Insurance equivalent to, as a minimum, Insurance Services Office form CG 00 01 07 98 or current equivalent.
 The City of Ann Arbor shall be an additional insured.
-There shall be no added exclusions or limiting endorsements that diminish the City's protections as an additional insured under the policy.
+There shall be no added exclusions or limiting endorsements which diminish the City's protections as an additional insured under the policy.
 Further, the following minimum limits of liability are required:

 \$1,000,000 Each occurrence as respect Bodily Injury Liability or

-Property Damage Liability, or both combined
+operty Damage Liability, or both combined

-\$2,000,000 Per Project General Aggregate
+\$2,000,000 Per Job General Aggregate

 \$1,000,000 Personal and Advertising Injury

-- 4. Motor Vehicle Liability Insurance equivalent to, as a minimum, Insurance Services Office form CA 00 01 10 13 or current equivalent.
+- 4. Motor Vehicle Liability Insurance, including Michigan No-Fault Coverages, equivalent to, as a minimum, Insurance Services Office form CA 00 01 07 97 or current equivalent.
 Coverage shall include all owned vehicles, all non-owned vehicles and all hired vehicles.
-The City of Ann Arbor shall be an additional insured.
-There shall be no added exclusions or limiting endorsements that diminish the City's protections as an additional insured under the policy.
 Further, the limits of liability shall be \$1,000,000 for each occurrence as respects Bodily Injury Liability or Property Damage Liability, or both combined. - 5.
 Umbrella/Excess Liability Insurance shall be provided to apply in excess of the Commercial General Liability, Employers Liability and the Motor Vehicle coverage enumerated above, for each occurrence and for aggregate in the amount of \$1,000,000.

-- B. Insurance required under A.3 and A.4 above shall be considered primary as respects any other valid or collectible insurance that the City may possess, including any self-insured retentions the City may have; and any other insurance the City does possess shall be considered excess insurance only and shall not be required to contribute with this insurance.
-Further, the Contractor agrees to waive any right of recovery by its insurer against the City for any insurance listed herein. - C. Insurance companies and policy forms are subject to approval of the City Attorney, which approval shall not be unreasonably withheld.
-Documentation must provide and demonstrate an unconditional and unqualified 30-day written notice of cancellation in favor of the City of Ann Arbor.
-Further, the documentation must explicitly state the following: (a) the policy number(s); name of insurance company; name(s), email address(es), and address(es) of the agent or authorized representative; name and address of insured; project name; policy expiration date; and specific coverage amounts; (b) any deductibles or self-insured retentions, which may be approved by the City in its sole discretion; (c) that the policy conforms to the requirements specified.
+- B. Insurance required under A.3 above shall be considered primary as respects any other valid or collectible insurance that the City may possess, including any self-insured retentions the City may have; and any other insurance the City does possess shall be considered excess insurance only and shall not be required to contribute with this insurance.
+Further, the Contractor agrees to waive any right of recovery by its insurer against the City. - C. Insurance companies and policy forms are subject to approval of the City Attorney, which approval shall not be unreasonably withheld.
+Documentation must provide and demonstrate an unconditional 30 day written notice of cancellation in favor of the City of Ann Arbor.
+Further, the documentation must explicitly state the following: (a) the policy number; name of insurance company; name and address of the agent or authorized representative; name and address of insured; project name; policy expiration date; and specific coverage amounts; (b) any deductibles or self-insured retentions which shall be approved by the City, in its sole discretion: (c) that the policy conforms to the requirements specified.
 Contractor shall furnish the City with satisfactory certificates of insurance and endorsements prior to commencement of any work.
-Upon request, the Contractor shall provide within 30 days, a copy of the policy(ies) and all required endorsements to the City.
-If any of the above coverages expire by their terms during the term of this contract, the Contractor shall deliver proof of renewal and/or new policies and endorsements to the Administering Service Area/Unit at least ten days prior to the expiration date.
+Upon request, the Contractor shall provide within 30 days a copy of the policy(ies) to the City.
+If any of the above coverages expire by their terms during the term of this contract, the Contractor shall deliver proof of renewal and/or new policies to the Administering Service Area/Unit at least ten days prior to the expiration date.